 - 2 egg whites

-- In a large bowl, combine the sweet potato, flour, sugar, raisins, nuts, baking powder, cinnamon, nutmeg and salt, mixing well.
-In a separate bowl, beat together the milk, margarine, and egg whites with a wire whisk.
-Slowly add the milk mixture to the other ingredients, stirring well with a fork just until the dry ingredients are mixed.
+- In a medium bowl, whisk together the milk beverage, buttery spread, and egg whites.
+Slowly add the milk-egg mixture to the other ingredients, stirring just until the dry ingredients are incorporated.
 Do not overmix.